 Organizations need large framework software that helps them meet the entire organization’s needs, not just its individual users.

 That is where enterprise apps come in.
 Java is often the first choice for making such apps because it’s one of the most scalable languages out there.
-What is Java Enterprise Edition, if not an API that comes with all the tools you will ever need to make reliable applications for your enterprises?

 Think of any banking applications on your phone.
 Chances are, they were made with Java because of the security that runs within the bytecode system.